Reynolds a Journey to Genius

 Reynolds returned to England in 1753 and became a highly successful artist in his own right, the first President of London’s famous art institute, the Royal Academy, and Painter to the King, George III.
 He died in February 1792 and his funeral took place at St Paul’s Cathedral.

 So the process of obtaining grants to be able to purchase these began.
 The Heritage Lottery Fund (HLF) was approached along with the Art Fund, the Victoria & Albert Purchase Grant Fund and John Paul Getty Jr. Charitable Trust.
-We were successful with the HLF in a two part application, the Art Fund and we await the V&A outcome, but we were not successful with the JPG Fund.
+We were successful with the HLF in a two part application, the Art Fund and the V&A, but we were un-successful with the JPG Fund.

-We were successful with the first application to the HLF and the second application went to them in November 2013 and we would know the outcome in early March 2014
+We were successful with the first application to the HLF and the second application went to them in November 2013 and we knew the outcome in early March 2014.

 In between this fundraising, Emma Philip asked if the Friends could buy a book for the Cottonian collection entitled, Reynolds in Italy 1750-1752.
 We managed to find a copy in Italy and purchased it.
-The next thing we knew was the author of the book contacted the chairman and said she wanted to donate to our fundraising.
+The next thing we knew was the author of the book contacted the Chair and said she wanted to donate to our fundraising.
 She sent us a cheque for £1500.
-Since then we have had two other amounts of £1000, one from a member and also one from a descendent of the Reynolds family.
-We were now truly on our way to achieving our goal.
+Since then we had two other amounts of £1000, one from a member and another from a descendent of the Reynolds family.
+We were then truly on our way to achieving our goal.

 We then went out to our membership and also to outside sources to raise as much money as we could.
 The Friends reacted famously and sent in cheque after cheque which swelled our Reynolds account very quickly.
 The Plympton Civic Society and the Plympton St. Maurice Civic Association also sent in large cheques in support.
 We had another large cheque from Plymouth College of Art and Plym Valley Heritage sent in one after Emma had carried out a talk on our behalf, along with one from a Plymouth carpet retailer.
-A list of all the largest donors is displayed on our new Friends wall in the foyer of the museum.
-Also there is a book of all donors which will be available for people to see.
+A list of all the largest donors was then displayed on our new Friends wall in the foyer of the museum.
+Also there is a book of all donors.

 After receiving even more cheques and a well attended special coffee morning in December 2013, which realised £360, we were quietly confident of raising the £10,000 as our grand total was £8,350.
 An organised auction at Plymouth Auction Rooms on March 19 raised a further £805.20, making a grand total of £9,155.20.
 The shortfall has been covered by an anonymous donor.

-After all the hard work and begging letters we have now achieved our target of £10,000.
+After all the hard work and begging letters we achieved our target of £10,000.
 The result from the HLF came through to us on March 4th 2014.
 We and the museum had won the bid.
-We now wait for the decision from the V&A Purchase Grant Fund which should be in April.

 Our grateful thanks go out to the HLF for having faith in us, the Art Fund and to all those people who donated so generously to our appeal, and especially to our members who have stood by us right through this campaign.
 Thank you.